Primary Care Track

 R1 year

-Your intern year is focused on becoming an outstanding internist for individual patients.
-The goals are to acquire the knowledge and skills necessary to independently manage common medical conditions, to develop personal systems of care that allow for efficient and high quality care, and to hone patient interaction skills.
+Your R1 year is focused on becoming an outstanding internist for individual patients.
+You will acquire the knowledge and skills necessary to independently manage common and complex medical conditions, to develop personal systems of care that allow for efficient and high-quality care, and to hone patient-centered communication skills.

 Core rotations include:

-• GIM Immersion Block - intern year begins with immersion block
+• PC Immersion – Care of Patient – Block (summer) - your intern year begins with immersion block!

-• Mornings include didactic sessions on the management of common conditions, physical exam, practice management and patient interactions.
-These sessions are followed by interactive sessions including journal club, chart review, and “report.”
+• Mornings include didactic sessions on the management of acute and chronic conditions, physical exam skills, practice management and patient interactions, as well as interactive sessions including “Outpatient Procedures” “Primary Care Report” and “Case-Based Clinic Skills” with your outpatient chief residents.

-• Afternoons spent at your continuity clinic site building your panel.
+• Afternoons are spent at your continuity clinic site caring for your panel patients in collaboration with your interprofessional clinic team.

 R2 year

-During your R2 year, you will develop your leadership and practice management skills in the ambulatory care setting.
+During your R2 year, you will continue to hone your medical knowledge in outpatient subspecialties and develop your leadership and practice management skills in the outpatient care setting through clinic-based QI leadership, peer observation and feedback, and exploration of innovative primary care delivery models.

 Core rotations include:

-• Ambulatory rotations - Most of the R2 year is spent in the ambulatory setting.
-Required ambulatory rotations are musculoskeletal medicine and geriatric medicine.
+• Outpatient rotations - Most of the R2 year is spent in the outpatient setting, including on core PC track rotations - geriatrics and musculoskeletal medicine blocks

-• Electives - We offer a huge number of ambulatory clinical electives as well as the opportunity to spend time on a WWAMI rotation, on an international rotation, or doing research or other scholarly work.
+• Electives - We offer a broad variety of outpatient clinical electives including HIV care, women’s health, gender affirming care, healthcare for individuals experiencing homelessness, addiction medicine as well as the opportunity to spend time on a WWAMI rotation, on an international rotation, or doing research or other scholarly work.

 R3 year

-During your R3 year, you will explore your role as a physician in the health care system working to optimize the health of your community.
+During your R3 year, you will explore your role as a physician advocate in the health care system working to increase health equity in our community.
+You will learn and practice broad advocacy skills, including working together to educate local and statewide elected officials about issues important to your patients!

-• The focus of this block is how you will work to optimize the health of your community.
-You will learn about health advocacy, policy, and diverse community health needs.
+• The focus of this block is to equip you with tools to optimize the health of your community.

-• To further develop your leadership skills, you will be trained in legislative advocacy, learn about the Washington State legislative agenda, and travel to the state capitol to educate your legislator.
-You will also have the opportunity to continue your work as a peer clinical coach to your primary care classmates.
+• To further develop your leadership skills, you will be trained in legislative advocacy, learn about selected Washington State legislative bills under consideration, and have the opportunity to educate your legislator.